 Boost Your LinkedIn Engagement by 22% with These 3 Content Types

 Posting on LinkedIn is easy, but figuring out how to make posts that resonate with your target audience requires skill.
 Instead of falling into the trap of over-experimenting and over-producing posts, here are 3 types of posts that are simple to reproduce and drive results.
 Our LinkedIn engagement grew by 22% in just 1 month and yours can, too!
-Start hitting your marketing goals with a Customer Generation approach to producing content that brings views, engagement, and followers.
+Start hitting your marketing goals with a approach to producing content that brings views, engagement, and followers.

 1. Data-Driven Posts